 We have a number of benefits to working together in one trust

-- School Improvement -every school is entitled to benefit and contribute to this.
+- School Improvement - every school is entitled to benefit and contribute to this.

-- Headteacher Meeting
+- Headteacher Meeting.

-- Trust Groups leading to shared CPD and resources
+- Trust Groups leading to shared CPD and resources.

-- Collective ordering
+- Collective ordering.

 School Improvement Model

 The Trust is committed to ensuring that every child in our local area benefits from an outstanding education.
-All school are part of the School Improvement Programme and play an equal part in this.
+All schools are part of the School Improvement Programme and play an equal part in this.
 All schools, regardless of size, benefit from the following:

 - Support from NLE to evaluate the school and identify priorities for improvement.

-- Governance: a governance review is commissioned when a school joins the Trust and each school is entitled to a further review every 3 years to ensure there is a rigorous and accurate scrutiny and the LGB holds the school to account and reports this to the Board.
+- Governance: a governance review is commissioned when a school joins the Trust and each school is entitled to a further review every three years to ensure there is a rigorous and accurate scrutiny and the LGB holds the school to account and reports this to the Board.